Trump Trolls Democrats & Says ‘Mueller Proves Them Wrong’ In New Video, Asks Supporters To Text ‘WITCHHUNT’

 In a recent video clip uploaded to President Trump’s Facebook and YouTube accounts, the message is clear.
 “Dems hyped collusion,” the text prefacing the video’s full content reads.
 Throughout the entire clip, a white banner at the top requests that supporters of the president text “WITCHHUNT” to 88022, reinforcing the prior references made by Trump that the years-long Mueller probe was a “witch hunt.”

 The first Democrat to appear in the clip is Senator Richard Blumenthal of Connecticut, who is captured saying “the evidence is pretty clear that there was collusion between the Trump campaign and the Russians.”
 Immediately after the conclusion of this remark, a loud and annoying buzzer sounds, and an oversized “WRONG” stamp is superimposed upon Blumenthal’s face.
-This process is repeated for Democratic Rep. Adam Schiff of California, Rep. Eric Swalwell — also of California — Rep. Jerry Nadler of New York, and finally DNC Chairman Tom Perez.
+This process is repeated for Democratic Rep. Adam Schiff of California, Rep. Eric Swalwell, also of California, Rep. Jerry Nadler of New York, and finally DNC Chairman Tom Perez.

-With the recent release of Attorney General William Barr’s summary of the Mueller report — one which makes it clear that Mueller and his investigators found no evidence of collusion between Trump or his associates and Russian actors during the 2016 presidential election, via CNBC — it appears that the president is quickly moving to the offensive.
+With the recent release of Attorney General William Barr’s summary of the Mueller report, one which makes it clear that Mueller and his investigators found no evidence of collusion between Trump or his associates and Russian actors during the 2016 presidential election, via CNBC, it appears that the president is quickly moving to the offensive.

 NOW we know there was NO COLLUSION, CONSPIRACY, or CRIMES BY @realDonaldTrump or @DonaldJTrumpJr or ANY American.
 Will Dems, CNN, and BSNBC now shut their pie holes and find the dirty cops in FBI and DOJ? https://t.co/bF8bXQuKvG